 What is GITHUB Pull Request (PR)?

-If you are not familiarized about GITHUB, below you will find some background information about it that will help you to gain deeper understanding of this task.
-GITHUB Pull Request (PR) is a methodology for submitting contribution to source code repository using GITHUB.
+Below, you will find some background information about how GitHub works .
+GITHUB Pull Request (PR) is a methodology for submitting contribution to source code repository on GITHUB platform.

 What are you looking for in a Pull Request?